 13. The terms of any such contract entered into under paragraph 4 shall require the observer service provider to ensure that authorized observers perform their duties completely, in a timely manner, and otherwise according to the responsibilities detailed in this CMM.
 Observer service providers shall monitor the performance of authorized observers, and may recommend to the Secretariat the removal of an authorized observer from the authorized observer list.

-14. The terms of any such contract entered into under paragraph 4 shall require the observer service provider to ensure that authorized observers monitor and collect information on each transshipment and, to the greatest extent possible, monitor whether each transshipment is conducted in a manner consistent with the NPFC CMM on Transshipment.
+14. The terms of any such contract entered into under paragraph 4 shall require the observer service provider to ensure that authorized observers monitor and collect information on each transshipment and, to the greatest extent possible, monitor whether each transshipment is conducted in a manner consistent with the CMM on Transshipment.
 In particular, an authorized observer shall verify the quantities of transshipped fisheries resources, the species of transshipped fisheries resources, including bycatch and unregulated species, and the form of product transshipped.

 15. To fulfill paragraph 14, an authorized observer shall:

-a. collect information to monitor the receiving vessel’s compliance with the NPFC CMMs, including: the date, time and the position of the vessel when engaged in transshipping;
+a. collect information to monitor the receiving vessel’s compliance with the CMMs, including: the date, time and the position of the vessel when engaged in transshipping;

 their own estimation of the quantities of products by species, including bycatch and unregulated species, transshipped by vessel;